scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 This difference must necessarily affect our interpretation of results.
 For example, it is common in scientific literature to see it claimed that it is 95% certain that an unknown parameter lies within a given 95% CI, but this is not the case!
 This is erroneously applying the Bayesian interpretation to a frequentist construction.
 This frequentist oversight can perhaps be forgiven, as under most circumstances (such as the simple flux measurement example above), the Bayesian CR and frequentist CI will more-or-less overlap.
 But, as we will see below, this overlap cannot always be assumed, especially in the case of non-Gaussian distributions constrained by few data points.
 As a result, this common misinterpretation of the frequentist CI can lead to dangerously erroneous conclusions.

 To demonstrate a situation in which the frequentist confidence interval and the Bayesian credibility region do not overlap, let us turn to an example given by E.T.
-Jaynes, a 20th century physicist who wrote extensively on statistical inference in Physics.
+Jaynes, a 20th century physicist who wrote extensively on statistical inference.
 In his words, consider a device that

     "...will operate without failure for a time :math:`\theta` because of a protective chemical inhibitor injected into it; but at time :math:`\theta` the supply of the chemical is exhausted, and failures then commence, following the exponential failure law.
 It is not feasible to observe the depletion of this inhibitor directly; one can observe only the resulting failures.
 From data on actual failure times, estimate the time :math:`\theta` of guaranteed safe operation..."
 [Jaynes1976]_